-President Nojima personally awarded the Company's stocks to the Company's employees.
+President Nojima is personally awarding the Company's stocks to the Company's employees.
 Stocks valued at upwards of 600 million yen (1.5544 million stocks) at stock price (386 yen) on May 14, 2019 will be awarded to directors and regular employees of the group.
 Stock grant agreements have been concluded sequentially from August.